-Subject to the conditions of Article 6.04, if a grievance is to be filed it will, within the five (5) work days referred to in Article 22.04 above, be reduced to writing and will be presented to the Employer's designated representative by a Steward or Representative.
-The designated Employer representative receiving the grievance will notify the Representative of their decision in writing not later than five (5) work days following the day upon which the grievance was received.
+Subject to the conditions of Article 6.02, if a grievance is to be filed it must, within the five (5) work days referred to in Article 22.04 above, be reduced to writing and presented to the Employer's designated representative by a Steward or Representative.
+The designated Employer representative receiving the grievance will notify the Representative of their decision in writing not later than five (5) workdays following the day upon which the grievance was received.